-- (q) Recent accounting pronouncements - (i) On June 7, 2017, the IASB issued IFRIC 23 Uncertainty Over Income Tax Treatments.
+(i) On June 7, 2017, the IASB issued IFRIC 23 - Uncertainty Over Income Tax Treatments.
 The interpretation provides guidance on the accounting for current and deferred tax liabilities and assets in circumstances in which there is uncertainty over income tax treatments.
 The interpretation is applicable for annual periods beginning on or after January 1, 2019.
-Earlier application is permitted.
-The Company intends to adopt the Interpretation in its consolidated financial statements for the annual period beginning on January 1, 2019.
-The Company does not expect the interpretation to have a material impact on the consolidated financial statements. - (ii) On January 13, 2016, the IASB issued IFRS 16 Leases ("IFRS 16").
+At January 1, 2019, the Company adopted this standard and there was no material impact on the Company's consolidated financial statements.

+(ii) On January 13, 2016, the IASB issued IFRS 16 - Leases ("IFRS 16").
 The new standard is effective for annual periods beginning on or after January 1, 2019.
-IFRS 16 will replace IAS 17 Leases ("IAS 17").
+IFRS 16 will replace IAS 17 - Leases ("IAS 17").
 This standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 IFRS 16 substantially carries forward the lessor accounting requirements of IAS 17, while requiring enhanced disclosures to be provided by lessors.
 Other areas of the lease accounting model have been impacted, including the definition of a lease.
 Transitional provisions have been provided.
-The Company intends to adopt IFRS 16 in its consolidated financial statements for the period beginning on January 1, 2019.
-The Company is evaluating the impact of adoption and expects to report more detailed information in its consolidated financial statements as the effective date approaches.
+The Company adopted IFRS 16 in its consolidated financial statements for the period beginning on January 1, 2019.
+As the Company has no material lease contracts that fall under IFRS 16, the adoption of this standard has not resulted in any material changes in the consolidated financial statements.